whitney-to/NaiveTicket/README.md

 `class public TicketMachine`<br>
 in the outer wrapper of a class?

+yes it does, there will be error if writing 'class public ..' instead of 'public class ...'

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?
 	* What error message do you get when you now press the compile button?
 	* Do you think this message clearly explains what is wrong?

+On the diagram, the name of class TicketMachine is changed into 'public', also red lines shown within the boxes in the diagram.

+When press on compile, “class, interface or enum expected” error appeared.

+I think that the message does not clearly explain why the program is errored out.

 ### Exercise 2.8
 * Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.

+It is possible to leave out the word public from the outer wrapper of the class.

 ### Exercise 2.9
 * From your earlier experimentation with the ticket machine objects within BlueJ you can probably remember the names of some of the methods – `printTicket`, for instance.
 	* Look at the class definition in Code 2.1 and use this knowledge, along with the additional information about ordering we have given you, to try to make a list of the names of the fields, constructors, and methods in the `TicketMachine` class.
 	* Hint: There is only one constructor in the class.

+fields:
+    - price
+    - balance
+    - total
+    - ticketNumber

+constructor: 'public TicketMachine(Integer ticketCost) {...}'

+methods:
+    - getPrice
+    - getTicketNumber
+    - getBalance
+    - insertMoney
+    - increaseTicketNumber
+    - printTicket

 ### Exercise 2.10
 * Do you notice any features of the constructor that make it significantly different from the other methods of the class?

+structurely, a constructor does not define a return type while method has to include the return type or it has void if method does not return anything.

 ### Exercise 2.11
 * What do you think is the type of each of the following fields?